Sovereignty Symposium XXXVIII Agenda

 Panel A: Justice Delayed or Denied?
 Access to Justice in Tribal Communities

-• Stephanie Hudson (Oklahoma Indian Legal Services)
+Stephanie Hudson (Kiowa), Executive Director, Oklahoma Indian Legal Services

 Panel B: Navigating Dual Systems: Justice in Tribal and Federal Courts